Skycoder42/QtBackgroundProcess/README.md

 If your normal command looks for example like this: `./myApp start some arguments`<br>
 You can directly start the master process by using: `./myApp '__qbckgrndprcss$start#master~' some arguments`

-#### Note:
 The master process is not meant to be directly run.
 Thus, it will for example, not show a console window if possible.
 This makes it hard to get the debug output without a terminal.
+You can try the following options, depending on what suits you needs:
+- start the master with the `--keep-console` argument.
+This way the master will keep it's console window. **Note:** For this to work for qDebug, the master must not transfer it's debug output to any terminal or the log file.
+  - To start with disabled logfile, use: `start -L "" --keep-console ...`
-You can either watch the log file and reload it on changes, or simply start a argument-less terminal after you started the master explicitly to attach and receive the debug output.
-However, depending on your platform, it migth work without.
+- Watch the log file and reload it on changes
+- Start a argument-less terminal after you started the master explicitly to attach and receive the debug output
+- Try to re-attach a console window (not recommended)

+## Documentation
+Not created yet.
+However, you will already find helpful doxy-style comments in the header files.

+## Technical Stuff
+Please not, that this library does NOT create a real deamon/service.
+It merely emulates the behavior.
+However, this approach allows more flexibility for the different platforms.